Open Conceptual Data Models

 Ontologies

-- Provide the building blocks of Semantic Web conceptual models
+- Provide the building blocks for conceptual models

 - RDFS